This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-In addition to the birth injury lawyer who will be advocating for you and your child, you may need other legal specialists on the team.
-These may include lawyers that specialize in civil rights if your child is ever targeted, those that specialize in education so you can ensure your child gets what she needs at school, and a lawyer that can help you with trusts, estates, and wills so you can plan for your child’s future if anything happens to you.
-Also helpful may be labor and employment lawyers, insurance lawyers, real estate lawyers, and social security lawyers.
+In addition to the birth injury lawyers who advocate for you and your child, you may need other legal specialists on the team.
+These may include lawyers that specialize in civil rights if your child is ever targeted and those that specialize in education so you can ensure your child gets what she needs at school.

 The Medical Care Team

-In addition to these basic medical needs, your child may also need care and treatment from audiologists, urologists, nutritionists, developmental specialists, psychologists, orthodontists, speech and language pathologists, behavioral specialists, and many more professionals that specialize in the kind of care your child needs.
+In addition to basic medical needs, your child may also need care and treatment from numerous types of experts such as audiologists, urologists, nutritionists, behavioral specialists, and more.

 The Home Care Team

 Depending on the degree of disability in your child with cerebral palsy, you may need multiple caregivers in your home.
 Visits from nurses may be necessary initially to help you learn to care for your child’s medical needs.